 - Invest In Customer Service Technology - Data collection is aided by omnichannel tools.
 This allows your staff flexible access to pertinent customer data.
 These tools also let you track how customers interact with your brand at each stage of their journey, which reduces turnaround times.

 In the field of technology, there is a lot of creativity.
 Automation methods can alleviate sales pain points thanks to the advent of artificial intelligence (AI) software.
 This can be observed, for example, in the use of sales crm.

-Technology aids customer-facing employees in doing their tasks more quickly.
+Technology like help desk software aids customer-facing employees in doing their tasks more quickly.
 The advancements in technologies like Bots and AI will greatly affect the future of customer service in the next decade.